This privacy notice is published by C Bavington Ltd, registered office 10 Longmore Avenue, East Barnet, Herts EN4 8AF, UK

 I say "handles".
 I know standard parlance in these notices is typically "collects" but this sounds a bit active to me.
 People "collect" stamps or Pokemon.

-I get given personal data, more often than not.
+The company gets given personal data, more often than not, rather than actively collecting it.

 First is the personal data about clients, leads, suppliers and so on used in conducting business generally.

-I am the data controller for that data.
+I (Charlie Bavington) am the data controller for that data.

 For those with knowledge of GDPR/ICO terminology, use of this data falls under "core business purposes" which, if that was all the data I stored and used, would mean you,